万葉の詩ー(A Manyō Poem)

 a single human being begins

-a new stride into morning.
+a new stride into morning—

 PoemBlog~詩のブログ~ を散策する

-(Explore PoemBlog — The Poetry Blog)
+(Explore PoemBlog — A Bilingual Poetry Site.)

 この詩と響き合うかもしれません。